 Campsite altitude: 2,650 m (8,692 ft)

 On this day, wake in the the early morning to leave Wiñaywayna and climb to the Intipunku, or The Sun Gate.
 Hike along a trail of flat stones on the edges of cliffs in highland jungle.
 From this fabulous spot, you may see the sunrise over the sacred citadel of Machu Picchu.
 From Intipunku, descend into Machu Picchu, and 40 minutes later, enter the citadel from the highest point through the "House of the Guardians".
 Descend to the control point where you register and leave your backpacks.
-Immediately begin a complete guided tour of the Inca citadel that will take approximately two hours.
+Immediately begin a complete guided tour of the Inca citadel that will take approximately two hours as you explore its main temples and hidden corners.
 In the afternoon, take a bus downhill to Aguas Calientes.
-B,L

 Total distance: 4 km (2.49 miles)